idiv-biodiversity/git-knowledge-base/resolve-feature-branches.md

 # How to Resolve Feature Branches
 {:.no_toc}

-It is considered good practice to commit everything to feature branches before integrating these changes in the branch it forked off from (usually **master**).
-Some [branching models](branching-models.md) even require it.
-There are a few different ways how to resolve a feature branch and integrate the changes in the originating branch.
+Whenever you start developing something new, it is considered good practice to commit these changes to a feature branch before you integrate them in **master**.
+This way, you can test these changes without corrupting **master**.
+Some [branching models](branching-models.md) even require this workflow.

+There are a few different ways how to resolve such a feature branch and integrate the changes in the originating branch which are discussed in this document.

 **Note:** In the following examples we will always use **master** for the *originating branch* and **topic/feature** for the *feature branch*.